colevandersWands/notes/pages/Study Lenses.md

 	- content should be developed using standards from the domain you are teaching to avoid platform lock and learning extranious syntax
 	- Code is data: if an application is "just" data + interactions, then Study Lenses can be defined as: code + study techniques
 	- [[Context is Content]], [[Means of Instruction]], [[Open Education]], [[Open Source]], [[PRIMM]], [[Explicitly Teach the Implicit]], [[Notional Machine]], [[Expertise Reversal Effect]], [[Skill Transfer]]
-- developing Study Lenses in concept and implementation was a long winding design process.
-New feedback or ideas would lead to changes/new feature -> changes led to new possibilities -> which led to new feedback -> ...
 - Some constraints that let to s-l include:
 	- teaching web dev in a short period: no luxury to choose a more "learnable" language, had to make JS as learnable as possible
 	- ditto for learning environments.  there was no time in the course for the [[Skill Transfer]] from a "learning environment" to a "development environment".  the design challenge became how to add layers of learning environment _on top of_ the professional environment so skill transfer can happen naturally by removing one layer at a time.  configurable layers also helps accommodate the [[Expertise Reversal Effect]]